WhiteMatrixTech/Hydra-Developer-BootCamp/Projects/Quatrefinance/TEAM.md

 ### Wallet Service.
 ---------------------------
 ## Quatre Digesu
-This is first ever product launched by Quatrefinance from the second category targeted at digitalizing a culture custom to the Africans communities.
+This is first ever product launched by Quatrefinance from the second category targeted at digitalizing a culture custom to the African communities.
 It introduces a new paradigm to an existing scheme of lending and borrowing culture of the Africans, remove the known barriers and make it accessible globally.
 Usually, it involves two or more people coming together to form a group for the purpose of raising funds by peer contribution, and does not involve paying interest.

 Often, participations are limited to a close location/area or a set of people where one knows someone and knows another.
 Yet, the known dare devils has not been solved by a mere man knows man since trust is a destination that is practically unreachable where human to human interaction is concerned.
 Some of the existing problems with this scheme itemized as: